neondatabase/website/content/docs/introduction/roadmap.md

 Here's a snapshot of what we're working on now:

+### Neon on Azure

+If you didn't catch the post, Neon is coming to Azure.
+[Read more](https://neon.tech/blog/neon-is-coming-to-azure) about this big news.

 ### Database-as-a-Service

 - **Autoscaling GA**: One of our defining features, Autoscaling is soon going GA.
 Look for an announcement with details coming out soon!
-- **Autoscaling on the Free Tier**: Users on the Free Tier will soon be able to try Neon's Autoscaling feature.
+- **Autoscaling on the Free Plan**: Users on the Free Plan will soon be able to try Neon's Autoscaling feature, within reasonable Free Plan limits.
-- **Read Replicas**: We're refining our read replica functionality to make it dead-on suitable for various use cases.
-- **Database Deploy Previews**: Our GitHub App is available now for all users, with more refinements to come.
-Including better integration with GitHub Actions to make it easy to include your database in your development workflow.
+- **Database deploy previews**: Our GitHub App is available now for all users, with more refinements to come &#8212; including better integration with GitHub Actions, making it easier to incorporate your database into your development workflow.
-- **Data Lake Export**: We're committed to full CDC export using Logical Replication.
 - **Better deletes**: We're adding support for deleting obsolete branches, especially after [restore](/docs/guides/branch-restore) operations.

   If you have other branch management ideas, [let us know](#share-your-thoughts).

-- **Migrations (Beta)**: We're also soon adding inbound replication to support different migration scenarios and Neon-as-dev-platform environment configurations.
+- **Migrations (Beta)**: We’re adding inbound logical replication as a first step towards offering seamless, low-downtime migrations from your current database provider to Neon.
+This feature also helps you use Neon as your staging environment, letting you take advantage of developer-friendly features like branching and GitHub Integration, even if you decide to keep production with your current provider.
+- **Snapshots**: Create regularly scheduled snapshots as a way to archive your database &#8212; a cost-effective alternative to long-lived branches.
 - **SQL Editor improvements**: Stay tuned for interesting updates we have planned for our SQL Editor.

 ### Plans & Billing

 We’re always looking for ways to improve our pricing model to make it as developer-friendly as possible.
-You can expect to see development in this area, including:
+You can expect to see changes in this area, including:

-- A new plan offering
+- Introducing a new plan tailored to business needs, with key features and usage allowances that better fit business-focused development teams.
-- Storage-related optimizations
+- Storage-related billing optimizations.

+### Organizations Beta

+We're thankful to our private preview customers for the feedback they've given us so far &#8212; and happy to say that Organization Accounts are on track for Early Access users soon.

 ### Backend-as-a-Service

 - **Neon CLI**: We've recently added a [create-app](/docs/reference/cli-create-app) command that lets you bootstrap your application with common dev stacks. `create-app` is maturing fast, with new frameworks, ORMs, and features coming out regularly.
 - **Neon Authentication**: Look for the ability to run SQL directly from the front end of your application.
-We're building an API with all the necessary security measures needed to safely include database operations on the client side.
-This feature will extend Neon’s robust authentication framework to ensure secure access directly from your application's front end.
+We're investigating ways to let your application run direct SQL queries over HTTP, safely.
+This will be an optional feature, with special handling for production versus development branches &#8212; and that's all we'll say about it for now.
-- **An email app service**: This service will provide support for email verification and password recovery workflows
+- **An email app service**: This service will provide support for email verification and password recovery workflows.

 ## What's on the horizon